damatechguy27/aws-terraform-autobot/README.md

 aws-eks -> Deploys a EKS cluster and node groups the cluster is using an old version of kubernetes
            Need to be upgraded and you can use it to test apps or whatever

+aws-ecr -> Deploys a container registry that github builds the images and pushes docker images to it
+           using the docker image in the myjsapp folder

+aws-ecs -> Deploys a ECS cluster with a task definition using an apaches docker image